EdHart85/nginx/README.md

 I would recommend you to use a different DH parameter file for which virtualhost on your server for increase security.

-You can generate a DH parameter file using the following command line:
+You can generate a DH parameter file using the following command line (it may take several minutes to complete):

 ```bash
 openssl dhparam -out /etc/nginx/certs/mywebsite_dhparam.pem 2048